City & Grow Fairfield Seek Input on Housing Needs with Community Survey

-Please Participate in the Survey by December 7
+Please Participate in the Survey by (Extended to December 11th)

 “The survey is an important step in the process, and I encourage everyone to take part.
 High participation will allow us to get the most accurate data possible.
 We’re seeking a healthy cross-section from the community, including individuals who rent, who own homes, who are working or retired, and of all income levels,” said City Council Member Paul Gandy.

 The survey questions inquire about current accommodations and anticipated future housing needs.
 All responses are anonymous.
 Results will be compiled by Iowa State University Extension.
 Key findings will guide the task force in the formation of an action plan for improving quality and accessibility.

 Gandy, who also serves as the Chair of the Housing Task Force, added, “Even if you do not plan to make a change in your housing or you work here but live outside the County, we encourage you to complete the survey as it will help with future growth planning.”